-A new service offered by the Wisconsin Institute for Sustainable Technology will help packaging manufacturers meet the growing demand for environmentally friendly materials.
+The compostability testing service offered by the Wisconsin Institute for Sustainable Technology is helping packaging manufacturers meet the growing demand for environmentally friendly materials.

 Regulatory change is adding to the demand for biodegradable packaging.
 Some communities, such as Seattle, have banned from landfills single-use food packaging, napkins, beverage cups and related items.
 Those must be composted or recycled.
 And the push to divert food waste from landfills has created a market for "bio bags" – biodegradable bags used to collect food waste.
 The bag and food waste can all be tossed in the compost bin.

 Paper products typically require additional coatings or other modifications to perform well as food containers, and that affects how well they decompose.
-Manufacturers are scrambling to develop compostable packaging, but only a handful of labs currently offer testing in the U.S., Fowler said.
-WIST sees an opportunity to meet an industry need.
+Manufacturers are scrambling to develop compostable packaging, but only a handful of labs currently offer testing in the U.S.

 WIST's testing protocol is designed to meet US standards for compostability.
 The testing protocol includes three stages: a disintegration trial, plant seed germination trial, and biodegradability trial.
 It takes a minimum of 120 days to complete the full protocol.

 The disintegration trial tests how well the material will break down in a stable environment.
 The plant germination trial determines how well the material will germinate seeds.
 Finally, in a biodegradability trial, the material being tested is placed in a sealed vessel, and instruments record the amount of CO2

 is produced during decomposition and release of CO2

 is then compared to that of cellulose decomposition.
 Cellulose is what paper and paperboard is typically made of, and provides a baseline for compostability comparison.

 To inquire about WIST's compostability testing for your product development, contact John Baldus, director of WIST laboratory services, at 715-346-3265